-Each passing day causes damage to the family members as a direct result of their inability to farm the lands.
+Each passing day causes damage to the petitioner and his family as a direct result of his inability to farm the lands.
 This honorable court held, in many judgments which were rendered in seam zone petitions, that the damage inflicted on the inhabitants as a result of the erection of the separation fence should be minimized to the maximum extent possible.
-In view of the above, the honorable court is requested to schedule the petition for a hearing at the earliest date possible and to direct the respondents to submit their response within a very short period of time which will be prescribed.
-This is requested both in view of the extreme urgency, and in view of past experience which shows that in most cases, the scheduling of the petition for an urgent hearing and the grant of an order directing the respondents to submit their response within a prescribed short period of time, renders the need to hear the petition on its merits redundant.
+In view of the above, and in view of the fact that the almonds harvest season is currently at its peak, the honorable court is requested to schedule the petition for a hearing at the earliest date possible and to direct the respondents to submit their response within a very short period of time which will be prescribed.
+This is requested both in view of the extreme urgency, and in view of past experience which shows that in the vast majority of the cases, the scheduling of the petition for an urgent hearing and the grant of an order directing the respondents to submit their response within a prescribed short period of time, renders the need to hear the petition on its merits redundant.